Pauline Opango: Activism

-Lumumba seemed to believe he would be killed, and wrote to Pauline encouraging her to carry on his work after his death.
+Patrice Lumumba seemed to believe he would be killed, and wrote to Pauline encouraging her to carry on his work after his death.
 The letter was never sent to her; it was recovered by journalists and Pauline learned about it in news reports.

 On February 14, 1961, Pauline marched through the African neighbourhoods of the city bare-breasted, accompanied by nearly 100 of her late husband's followers, to the United Nations Headquarters.
 The women's bare-breasted protest (men walked behind with bowed heads) was to protest Patrice Lumumba's death.
 At the UN HQ Pauline, with Albert Lumumba, Joseph Lutula, and Pauline's young son, whom she carried in her arms, met with Rajeshwar Dayal, a UN representative.
 As a result of the meeting, the UN agreed to help find her late husband's body, which Pauline wanted to give a Christian burial to in the capital, Léopoldville.
 Moise Tshombe ultimately refused to return the remains.

 Aftermath

 Threatened by her late husband's enemies, Pauline and her children sought safety at a UN camp in Leopoldville.
 She later moved to Egypt with guarantees of protection under President Gamal Nasser.
 From Egypt she traveled to Belgium and France before returning to Congo after the government recognized Patrice Lumumba as a national hero.

 Pauline Opango Lumumba lived the rest of her years in the Democratic Republic of Congo.

-On December 23, 2014, at the age of 78, Pauline died while sleeping in her home in Kinshasa, Congo.
+On December 23, 2014, at the age of 77, she died in her sleep in her home in Kinshasa, Congo.